-The exploration and evaluation expenditures have been reduced by \$242,491 for the period since the Company has laid off most of its staff in Guinea and has suspended the exploration and evaluation program on its Lola Graphite project.
-The decline in E&E expenditures are mostly explained by the salaries and wages that fell by \$136,343, metallurgical tests that fell by \$28,775, engineering study fell by \$30,911 and camp operations, field supplies and other expenses that fell by \$29,448, since the operations have been suspended.
+The exploration and evaluation expenditures have been reduced by \$534,587 for the period since the Company has laid off most of its staff in Guinea and has suspended the exploration and evaluation program on its Lola Graphite project.
+The decline in E&E expenditures are mostly explained by the salaries and wages that fell by \$275,892, metallurgical tests that fell by \$115,714, engineering study fell by \$30,911 and camp operations, field supplies and other expenses that fell by \$29,802, since the operations have been suspended.
+The stock-based compensation expenses have also been reduced by \$69,486.

-General and administrative expenses were reduced by \$47,889 compared to Q1 2020.
-The decrease was mostly explained by salaries and benefits that went down by \$121,716 and investor relation fees that went down by \$77,449.
-These reductions in the quarter are mostly related to a reduce workforce.
-The decrease was offset by consulting fees that went up by \$41,430 due to the NAL bib and stock-based compensation that went up by \$138,527 since 490,000 stock options were granted during the period.
+General and administrative expenses were reduced by \$772,891 from the same period in 2020.
+The decrease was mostly explained by salaries and benefits that went down by \$165,688, investor relation fees that went down by \$88,926 and general and office expenses that went down by \$48,306 due to a reduce workforce.
+Most of the decline is explained by the stock-based compensation that went down by \$400,990 and the deferred share units that went down by \$87,500 during the period.